suyeon240park/Ticketchain/README.md

+*This is a submission for the 2025 Harvard & Duke LIVE AI Ivy Plus Hackathon.

 # 🎟️ Ticketchain
+Traditional ticketing systems suffer from scalping, counterfeit tickets, and excessive fees.
+Ticketchain is a blockchain-powered NFT ticketing system that eliminates these issues by ensuring secure, transparent, and fair transactions.
+Key Features:
+1. No Scalping & Fraud – Smart contracts enforce resale price limits & verify ownership
+2. Blockchain-Powered Security – Tickets are NFTs, ensuring authenticity & transparency
+3. Seamless Entry – Instant validation via QR code scanning & local blockchain node
-Ticketchain leverages **NFTs (Non-Fungible Tokens)** to revolutionize ticketing.
-Each ticket is uniquely verifiable on the blockchain, ensuring security, authenticity, and fair pricing.
-Users can seamlessly purchase, transfer, and verify tickets while preventing fraud, scalping, and excessive fees.
-Powered by Solidity, Ethers.js, OpenZeppelin, Next.js, and MongoDB, Ticketchain offers a trustless, efficient, and decentralized ticketing solution for the future of events.
+4. Lower Fees – Eliminates intermediaries, reducing costs for buyers & organizers Powered by Solidity, Ethers.js, OpenZeppelin, Next.js, and MongoDB, Ticketchain offers a trustless, efficient, and decentralized ticketing solution for the future of events.

 ## 🚀 Getting Started